kushpanjabi/bc-technical/README.md

-To run full stack app:
+## Quick start for this full stack app:

- 1) Npm install in client and server directories
+ 1) npm install in the client and server folders

- 2) cd client && npm start
+ 2) npm start in server, and then client folder.

- 3) cd server && npm start
+## App
+This is a full stack application with an API server created with Node/Express, and a front end built with React.

+Currently, you can search 4 fruits: Apple, Banana, Peach, Orange.

  That's it!